-The doctoral program in Health Psychology has two specialized areas of study: Clinical Health; and Behavioral and Community Health Sciences (BCHS).
+The Doctoral program in Health Psychology has two specialized areas of study: Clinical Health and Behavioral and Community Health Sciences (BCHS).
 The Clinical Health specialization prepares students to work in applied settings, such as hospitals, physical rehabilitation settings, outpatient clinics, and other health services settings as members of multidisciplinary teams.
-The BCHS specialization will train students to conduct research and to develop and implement community interventions.
-Both areas of study emphasize research and grant-writing, as well as offer opportunities for students to develop teaching skills.
+The BCHS specialization will prepare students to conduct research and to develop/implement community interventions.
+Both areas of study emphasize research, grant-writing, and offer instructional opportunities.